 4. Singing to your newborn

 Everything goes here.
 Whether these include nursery rhymes or songs that you make up on the go.
 Whether you include them while you are cuddling, walking, changing their diaper or giving them a bath.
 Singing can be used to sooth, entertain and create that special bond.
+It is also a great start to their language development.
+Bonus!

 5. Talking to your newborn